 - Successfully represented the Royal Bank of Scotland plc in a final, global resolution of investigations by OFAC, US federal and state banking regulators, and US federal and state criminal authorities into US dollar payment processing involving OFAC sanctioned parties.

-- Representing a leading financial Institution in connection with an internal investigation into US dollar payment processing involving OFAC sanctioned parties, voluntary disclosures to OFAC, the New York County District Attorney's Office ("DANY") and the DOJ and related investigations by DANY, DOJ and OFAC.
-Investigation included a German-language team on site, multiple employee interviews with translators, and preparation of several disclosure reports.
+- Representing several leading international financial Institutions in connection with an internal investigation into US dollar payment processing involving OFAC sanctioned parties, including voluntary disclosures to OFAC, the New York County District Attorney's Office ("DANY") and the DOJ and related investigations by DANY, DOJ and OFAC.

 - Representing international mining company in connection with corruption allegations involving projects in Africa and Southeast Asia